keefeere/keefeere.me/content/blog/hugo_to_nas.md

 Setting up a CI/CD pipeline for your static Hugo site and deploying it to a Synology NAS requires several steps, from creating an SSH key to configuring GitHub Actions for automated deployment.
-This guide covers all the necessary details, including handling SSH permissions, WebStation setup on Synology NAS, and setting up Let's Encrypt SSL with DNS challenge on Cloudflare.
+This guide covers all the necessary details, including handling SSH permissions, Web Station setup on Synology NAS, and setting up Let's Encrypt SSL with DNS challenge on Cloudflare.

 ## Prerequisites

-- A Synology NAS with WebStation installed.
+- A Synology NAS with Web Station installed.
 - A GitHub repository containing your Hugo site.
 - A domain name and an SSL certificate (Let's Encrypt recommended).
 - A Cloudflare account for managing DNS records.